mswiseman/Moon/_posts/2021-05-21-diy-hardware.md

 - automation
 comments: true
 ---
-# DIY Hardware in the Plant Sciences

 I hope this website can be a resource for anyone looking into DIY open-source hardware or software for their research.
-Broadly speaking, my research primarily involves plant sciences and plant pathology; as such, resources found here will initially be focused on hardware and software potentially or currenlty relevant to research in the plant sciences.
-However, lab hardware and software often transcends disciplines, so I hope you can find useful information regardless of your field.
-I am not an engineer, so I've tried to tread light in areas in which my terminology and/or understanding may not be accurate or thorough.
-Regardless, I hope you won't discouraged by any initial difficulties as there are many resources available and people who want to see you succeed.
-Nobody is all-knowing and everyone has to start somewhere.
+Broadly speaking, my research involves plant sciences and pathology; consequently, resources found here will initially be focused on hardware and software relevant to the plant sciences.
+However, lab hardware and software often transcends disciplines, so I hope you can find useful information regardless of your field. <br><br>I am **not** an engineer, thus I have tried to tread lightly in areas for which my terminology and/or understanding may not be accurate or thorough.
+Sometimes trying exploring a new skill or field can be frustrating or intimidating, especially early in the process.
+I encourage you to seek help from people who know more and the many other resources available.
+Always keep in mind: nobody is all-knowing and everyone has to start somewhere.
 Let's create a collaborative and supportive DIY movement in the plant sciences together.

 ## Why join the DIY free open source movement?

 * Improve accessibility
-* Custimize and/or build automation for repetitive tasks
+* Customize and/or build automation for repetitive tasks
 * Improve intra- and inter-lab reproducibility
 * Learn critical troubleshooting, coding, and electrical skills
 * Build the socially-acceptable version of adult legos (okay, that's a joke)